mozilla/data-docs/src/datasets/fxa_metrics/emails.md

 1. The email service of the recipient
 2. The `email_template` - the [template](https://github.com/mozilla/fxa/tree/master/packages/fxa-auth-server/lib/senders/templates) of the email that was sent (we currently only track this for sending events, not click events).
 This is more specific than the
-3. `email_type`, which is broader grouping of many email templates in to related categories, see chart below.
+3. `email_type`, which is broader grouping of many email templates into related categories, see chart below.

 ## Email Templates and Email Types